-- 96 See Pages 1938-1939 of the Study Bible. - 97 See the discussion of Revelation 13:8 above. - The Greek term for "rejoice" ("χαίρετε"--imperfect tense indicates a continuous action) has an interesting usage as a command in the New Testament.
+100 The Greek term for "rejoice" ("χαίρετε"--imperfect tense indicates a continuous action) has an interesting usage as a command in the New Testament.
 In Matthew 5:12, page 1506, believers should rejoice because their reward in heaven is great, because they endured persecution upon earth.
 In 2 Corinthians 13:11, page 1819, Paul commanded the believers to rejoice as part of his final greeting to that church.
 In Philippians 2:18, Paul commanded the Philippians to rejoice with Paul because the Gospel of Jesus Christ is being preached, whether in pretense or in truth.
 In Philippians 3:1, page 1938, Paul commanded the Philippians to rejoice in the Lord as Paul turns to warnings about the life, in light of the goal of life, which is to know Christ and power of His resurrection and the fellowship of His sufferings, being conformed to His death.
 In Philippians 4:4, page 1839, Paul commanded the Philippians to rejoice always, because the Lord is near.
 In 1 Thessalonians 5:16, page 1850, Paul commanded the Thessalonians to rejoice always.
 In 1 Peter 4:13, page 1899, Peter commanded the believers living as aliens scattered abroad to keep on rejoicing as they share in the sufferings of Christ, so that they may rejoice in great exultation at His appearing.
 We understand that in all these passages, God commands rejoicing as a continuous activity (imperfect tense).
-This command of continuous rejoicing God directed only to names are recorded in heaven.99 Therefore, in that passage, Jesus encourages His disciples to rejoice in their everlasting life built upon faith alone, so that their names are recorded forever in heaven.
-Jesus taught His disciples that it was far greater to have your name written in heaven, than having demons subject to you on earth.
-The phrase "recorded in heaven" means here that their names were written in the Book of Life, because of the contrast between spiritual power on earth and eternal spiritual life in heaven.
-Jesus meant that their names were written in the Book of Life, because it contains the names of every bornagain believer.
-If Jesus was only talking about an earthly book of the living, the blessing would not fit this context of rejoicing over temporal earthly powers granted to the disciples.
-According to Jesus, and the words of His apostles, we should rejoice everyday, especially knowing that our names are recorded forever in the Book of Life.
-This promise of living with Jesus forever appears also in Revelation 21:27.100 believers, because only believers have the Holy Spirit living within them, who can produce joy even in difficult circumstance.
-Only in Matthew 28:9, page 1556, Jesus "greeted" His disciples after His resurrection with the term for "rejoice" ("Χαἰρετε").
+This command of continuous rejoicing God directed only to believers, because only believers have the Holy Spirit living within them, who can produce joy even in difficult circumstance.
+Only in Matthew 28:9, page 1556, Jesus "greeted" His disciples after His resurrection with the term for "rejoice" ("Χαίρετε").
 As we have seen, everywhere else in the New Testament that particular term means "rejoice."

-99 The Greek phrase "your names are recorded in heaven" ("ἐγγἑγραπται" perfect passive indicative) means here that their names were written in the past and their names continue into the present to be recorded.
+101The Greek phrase "your names are recorded in heaven" ("ἐγγέγραπται" perfect passive indicative) means here that their names were written in the past and their names continue into the present to be recorded.